ConradMearns/SpigotEmpire/README.md

-# Project Goals - To Determine
+# Project Goals
-## Minecraft Empire RT-Strategy Plugin
+Minecraft Empire RT-Strategy Plugin

 ### Summary
 A Spigot plugin that turns gameplay into a real-time strategy empire building game for multiple players over long durations.
 See FEATURES.md for a better idea as to what this entails.